ncbi/TranNet/README.md

 # TranNet
-TranNet: A computational method infers the gene-gene interaction across normal and cancer tissues Tumors
+TranNet: A computational method for inferring the gene-gene interaction across normal and cancer tissues
 #### Pre-required installations before running TranNet
 Python libraries math, pandas, numpy and sklearn are prerequired to be installed before running TranNet
 #### Input Data to TranNet